 Do colleges track demonstrated interest?

 It’s random and all over the board.
 For example – Emory used to track everything.
 Now, they do not track visitors at all.
-Meanwhile, Carnegie Mellon is totally obsessed.
+Meanwhile, Tulane is totally obsessed.

 Most schools ask that you register for a tour ahead of time and book your visit.
 That is one way they keep track of visitors.